 - A tasty & body nourishing treat for cats & dogs - Essential fatty acids for a healthy coat.

 - Powerful Omega Fatty Acids - This premium fish oil liquid formula is loaded with the healthy Omega-3...

-- Help your pet stay in great shape - The rich Omegas in Salmon Oil help to aid hip, joint, heart, and...
+- Help your pet stay in great shape - The rich Omegas in Salmon Oil are a dog health supply to aid...

 Features: Made of pure salmon oil sourced from wild fish, this product is nutrient-rich and free of contaminants.

 Loaded with Omega-3s and Omega-6s, Zesty Paws Pure Salmon oil promotes skin and coat health, and its grain-free formula won’t trigger any sneaky allergies.